Amber Heard takes the stand in her libel fight against Johnny Depp

 Heard spoke on her own behalf after her legal team presented a clinical psychologist who said the actress was diagnosed with panic disorder and post-traumatic stress disorder.

 The psychologist, Dawn Hughes, testified that Heard endured emotional abuse and intimate partner violence during her time with Depp.
-Depp has denied committing violence against Heard, in his own lengthy testimony in the case at the Fairfax County Circuit Court.
+Depp has denied committing violence against Heard in his own lengthy testimony in the case at the Fairfax Circuit Court.

 Depp is suing Heard over a 2018 op-ed published by The Washington Post in which Heard called for change in how the U.S. treats abuse survivors and urged support for the Violence Against Women Act.

-Depp sued Heard for three counts of defamation, seeking at least $50 million in compensatory damages and a punitive award of at least $350,000, along with attorneys' fees and court costs.
+Depp sued Heard for three counts of defamation, seeking at least $50 million in compensatory damages and a punitive award of at least $350,000, along with attorney fees and court costs.

 Heard, 36, has filed a countersuit against Depp, 58, seeking $100 million in damages and saying his legal team falsely accused her of fabricating claims against Depp.